-The Friends of Settle Swimming Pool is a charity whose aim is to assist in providing, promoting, improving and sustaining the swimming facilities for the benefit of the communities within the Settle area.
+The Friends of the Settle Swimming Pool is a charity whose aim is to assist in providing, promoting, improving and sustaining the swimming facilities for the benefit of the communities within the Settle area.
+The charity is registered with the Charity Commission as number 1058832.

 It was established in 1992 and since then has raised hundreds of thousands of pounds to maintain and improve the facilities at the pool.